Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 How Is Vitamin C Deficiency Diagnosed?

-🔍 Common Diagnostic Methods
+🔍 Common Diagnostic Methods (Explained)

-• Medical history review: Evaluates diet, lifestyle habits, and risk factors
+• Medical history review:

-• Nutritional assessment: Identifies gaps in daily nutrient intake
+• Nutritional assessment:

-• Additional tests (if needed): Helps rule out other conditions with similar symptoms
+• Additional tests (if needed):

-⚠️ When to Get Tested
+⚠️ When Should You Get Tested?

 • Frequent infections: Repeated illness due to low immunity